-Traditional & Appointed LSCs
+The Role of Traditional & Appointed LSCs

-Both Traditional and Appointed LSCs should participate in the preparation of the CIWP, although the principal is responsible for the planning process and presents the final plan to the LSC.
+Both Traditional and Appointed LSCs should participate actively in the preparation of the CIWP, although the principal is responsible for the planning process and presents the final plan to the LSC.

-Traditional and Appointed LSCs:
+Responsibilities of Traditional and Appointed LSCs:

-- Approve the CIWP and any amendments to the CIWP if the school is not on probation; - Monitor the implementation of the CIWP and the Budget; - Hold two well-publicized public meetings annually to present the CIWP, proposed budget, and the annual report accounting for LSC activities both programmatically and financially; - Hold two more well-publicized public meetings annually to report on progress and problems with implementing the CIWP.
+- Approve the CIWP and any amendments to the CIWP if the school is not in Intensive Support or Provisional Support; - Monitor the implementation of the CIWP and the Budget; - Hold a public meeting to present the proposed CIWP and Budget to the school community (the meeting must include an opportunity for public input and comment) - Hold two well-publicized public meetings annually to report on progress and problems with implementing the CIWP.